Tsunami in a Dream: Unraveling the Hidden Meanings

 What Causes Tsunami Dreams, Psychologically?

 Carl Jung would frame it differently.
-Jung saw dramatic nature dreams as manifestations of the collective unconscious — shared archetypal patterns that arise when the psyche needs to reconcile inner conflict.
-The tsunami isn't personal trauma; it's the Self demanding integration of something that's been split off.
+Jung saw dramatic nature dreams as manifestations of the collective unconscious, shared archetypal patterns that arise when the psyche needs to reconcile inner conflict.
+The tsunami isn't personal trauma.
+It's the Self demanding integration of something that's been split off.

 Is Dreaming of a Tsunami Good or Bad?

-• Warning signal: If you're ignoring a growing problem (a relationship, a health issue, a financial situation), a tsunami dream can be the subconscious sounding an alarm
+- Warning signal: If you're ignoring a growing problem (a relationship, a health issue, a financial situation), a tsunami dream can be the subconscious sounding an alarm.

 How to Stop Recurring Tsunami Dreams